phseiff/DinoGuide/data/contribution_guidelines.md

 The key in `_dinos` must be the entire binominal name (unless no species has been named inside the genus, in which case the name of the genus suffices).
 "[genus name] sp. ([unnamed|unidentified] species)" also works.
-Dubius genuses and nomen nudem may not be added to the list, except for a comment stating that the genus is dubious to show that it was not forgotten.
+Dubious genuses and nomen nudem may not be added to the list, except for a comment stating that the genus is dubious to show that it was not forgotten.

 ### .lives and .lives_precise